-It is also part of our aim to make the value of your policy stable.
+It is also part of our aim to provide you with stable payout.
 While the asset prices may go up and down every day, we will try to even out some of the short-term fluctuations in the value of your investment.